-Access to a professional-grade Bible software programme (e.g. Logos, Accordance, Bible Works, etc.) that includes at least one of the following dictionaries:
+Access to a professional-grade Bible software programme (e.g. Logos, Gramcord/Accordance, or Bible Works) that includes at least one of the following dictionaries:

 - Clines, David J. A. The Concise Dictionary of Classical Hebrew.
 Sheffield: Sheffield/Phoenix, 2009. - Holladay, William Lee, A Concise Hebrew and Aramaic Lexicon of the Old Testament.
 Leiden: E. J. Brill, 1988. - Francis Brown, S. R. Driver and C. A. Briggs, Hebrew and English Lexicon of the Old Testament (Oxford: Clarendon Press, 1951).